quasarframework/quasar/docs/src/pages/vue-components/virtual-list.md

 :::

 ::: warning
 * There is a maximum height of the scrolling container, imposed by the browser.
-In IE11 this is around 1,000,000px, while in the rest of the browsers it much more, but still limited.
+In IE11 this is around 1,000,000px, while in the rest of the browsers it's much more, but still limited.
 * When emulating an Apple device on a non-Apple platform the scroll will malfunction when scrolling down.
 Just scroll back up to stop the scrolling.
 :::